TI-Tokyo/riak-docs-fork/content/riak/kv/2.1.1/learn/dynamo.md

 Sloppy Quorum and hinted handoff
 </td>
     <td>
-rovides high availability and durability guarantee when some of the
-        replicas are not available
+        Provides high availability and durability guarantee when some of the replicas are not available
 </td>
   </tr>